LouiseKlodt/kafka-streams-clj/README.md

 ## Example Usage Flow

-To start the Kafka and Zookeper containers, run: `$ docker-compose up`
+1. Start the Kafka and Zookeper containers via Docker: `$ docker-compose up`

-Once Kafka is up, create the two topics required for the example streams application - a simple topology which copies any messages sent to `topic-a`  to `topic-b`.

-Open another terminal and run: `$ docker exec broker kafka-topics --create --topic topic-a --bootstrap-server localhost:9092`
+2. Create the two topics required for the example streams application - a simple topology which copies any messages sent to `topic-a`  to `topic-b`.
+Run: `$ docker exec broker kafka-topics --create --topic topic-a --bootstrap-server localhost:9092`.
+3. Once the topics are created, you can start the kafka streams app by running `lein run` from the terminal.
+4. Produce some messages to `topic-a` (see below broker commands)
+5. Check messages are copied to `topic-b` (see below broker commands)

-Alernatively, to run the `broker` commands inside the container, run: `$ docker exec -it broker bash` and execute below commands from within the container.
+To run the `broker` commands inside the container, run: `$ docker exec -it broker bash` and execute below commands from within the container.

 Create topics:
 ```sh